 18+ The policewoman at the front of the Court is trying to catch my eye.
 I have a thing for women in uniform.
 It's what attracted me to my wife.
-That night we met, in the pub across the road from the hospital where she worked as a nurse.
+That night we met at the pub across the road from the hospital where she worked as a nurse.
 I couldn't stop fantasising about the front zip on her uniform.

 The policewoman is mouthing something, her lips forming the words, "Guilty or not guilty?"